Atia-Farha/DSA/README.md

 # DSA with C++

 ## Introduction
+- Developed by **Bjarne Stroustrup** in _1985_.
+- An extension of C.
 - Object oriented language (Supports classes and objects).
 - Cross-platform language (Portable).
-- Developed by _Bjarne Stroustrup_.
-- An extension of C.
 - High performance.
 - Case-sensitive.

+## Key Features of C++
+- **Object-Oriented Programming (OOP):** Supports classes, objects, inheritance, polymorphism, encapsulation, and abstraction.
+- **Low-Level and High-Level:** Combines features of both high-level and low-level languages.
+- **Platform Independent:** Code can be compiled and run on different platforms.
+- **Standard Template Library (STL):** Provides a collection of template classes and functions for common data structures and algorithms.
+- **Performance:** Faster execution compared to other high-level languages.

 ## Difference between C and C++
 C++ supports classes and objects, while C does not.